Dipon11/Dipon11/readme.md

 # 💫 About Me:
 Hello!
-My name is Dipon and I am studying CSE at AUST.
+My name is Dipon and I am a graduate from AUST CSE .
 I am constantly seeking new challenges to expand my skills.

 ## 🌐 Socials: